 0 -> no check, 1 -> warn, 2 -> err.

 __init__(self, optimizer='fast_run', stability_patience=None, check_c_code=None, check_py_code=None, check_isfinite=None, require_matching_strides=None, linker=None)¶

 Initialize member variables.

 If any of these arguments (except optimizer) is not None, it overrides the class default.
 The linker arguments is not used.
-It is set their to allow Mode.requiring() and some other fct to work with DebugMode too.
+It is set there to allow Mode.requiring() and some other functions to work with DebugMode too.

 The keyword version of DebugMode (which you get by using

 is quite strict, and can raise several different Exception types.

 There following are DebugMode exceptions you might encounter:

 This is a generic error.
 All the other exceptions inherit from this one.
 This error is typically not raised directly.
 However, you can use